NLPatVCU/medaCy/examples/guide/utilizing_vagrant.md

 vagrant@ubuntu-bionic:/vagrant$ ls
 ```

-After running the first command, you could run `$ ls` to see the root directory of your
+After running the first command, you could run `ls` to see the root directory of your
 VM, if you feel so inclined.
 We're interested in what's in the `/vagrant` subdirectory.
 It should look familiar, like the root directory of your medaCy project.
 Why is that?
 *Because it is!* The `/vagrant` directory of the VM is shared between the VM and the